datasciencedynamics/eda_toolkit_docs/docs/_sources/getting_started.rst.txt

 3. `Comprehensive Google Colab Notebook (End-to-End Examples) <https://colab.research.google.com/drive/1vg2mdR1aH60olgofjGXbWo2hOM3M_E1n>`_

 .. tip::
    A comprehensive Google Colab notebook is available that walks through nearly everything discussed in this documentation, including data loading, cleaning, visualization, and reporting workflows using the ``eda_toolkit``.
-   This notebook is designed as a practical, end-to-end companion to the docs and can be run entirely in the browser without any local setup.
+   This notebook is designed as a practical, end-to-end companion to the documentation
+   and can be run entirely in the browser without any local setup.

    **Google Colab Notebook:**